Setting Up the SRT for Success

 Known Issues

-We will be updating the SRT two times a year.
-At those times, we will review content internally and make needed changes and additions.
-Please send us a note in our Issue Survey if you notice something that needs to be updated.
+will review content internally and make needed changes and additions.
+Please send us a note

-The SRT team is aware that delineating the Category names would be a useful visual support for educators and families.
-We are working with engineers to make this a reality in a future phase of the SRT.
+useful visual support for educators and families.
+We are working with engineers to make this

 The Zoom feature (within the user dropdown menu) is available within the TestNav application.
 Students will not see the Zoom feature option when using TestNav within a browser (Chrome, Safari, etc).